Creative Producer Services

 Local Production Network

-Set up connections with talent, crew, and vendors across Tokyo, Osaka, Kyoto, Nagoya, Fukuoka, and Hokkaido — including bilingual coordinators skilled with global shoots.
+We hold standing ties with talent, crew, and vendors across Tokyo, Osaka, Kyoto, Nagoya, Fukuoka, and Hokkaido.
+Our roster includes bilingual coordinators who are skilled with global shoots.

 04.